10 Household-Name Businesses

 As you can probably guess, that’s when Kikkoman began.
 Maki ironed out the kinks in her production process and began selling the product to locals—paving the way for the soy sauce we all know and love today.

-The favorite burger of the entire west coast got its start with husband and wife team, Harry and Esther Snyder.
+The favorite burger of the entire west coast got its start with the husband and wife team, Harry and Esther Snyder.

-The first In-n-Out opened up in Baldwin Park, California in 1948 serving a menu of burgers, fries, shakes, and soft drinks.
+The first In-n-Out opened up in Baldwin Park, California, in 1948, serving a menu of burgers, fries, shakes, and soft drinks.